-- a.
+2. Scripture- Gr. grapho

+a.
+At this time this referred to the Old Testament.
+Today there are some that say that we don't need the Old Testament.
+No my friend, the New Testament tells us that we need the Old Testament!
+Rom.
+15:4, 1 Cor.
+10:6, 2 Tim.
+3:16 a.
 The word of Jesus is also scripture.
 His words are New Testament words.
+The Word of God in the Old and New Testament agree and confirm one another.

+3. word- Gr. logos

-The Word of God in the Old and New Testaments agree and confirm one another. - 4. said- Gr. epo - 23.
-Now when He was in Jerusalem at the Passover, during the feast, many believed in His name when they saw the signs which He did. - A. Now when He was in Jerusalem at the Passover, - 1.
-Jerusalem - a.
-The Law commanded that all Jewish males come to Jerusalem for three festivals a year- at Passover, Pentecost, and at Tabernacles - 2.
-Passover- Gr. pascha - a.
+4. said- Gr. epo

+23. Now when He was in Jerusalem at the Passover, during the feast, many believed in His name when they saw the signs which He did.

+A. Now when He was in Jerusalem at the Passover,

+1. Jerusalem

+a.
+The Law commanded that all Jewish males come to Jerusalem at three festival times a year- at Passover, Pentecost, and at Tabernacles

+2. Passover- Gr. pascha

+- a.
 This was the first feast on the calendar of feasts.
 It was during the first calendar month of Nisan. - b.
 The Passover lamb was killed on the fourteenth day of the month of Nisan. - c.
 This was the first Passover mentioned during His ministry.
 There are three mentioned that Jesus attended in John.
-John 2:13, 6:4, and 13:1 This corresponds with the three-year ministry of Jesus. - B. during the feast, - 1. feast Gr. heorte festival - C. many believed in His name when they saw the signs which He did - 1. believed- Gr. pisteuo - 2. saw- Gr. theoreo - a.
-Again, we see religious faith demonstrated here.
+John 2:13, 6:4, and 13:1 This corresponds with the three year ministry of Jesus.

+B. during the feast,

+1. feast- Gr. heorte- festival

+C. many believed in His name when they saw the signs which He did

+- 1. believed- Gr. pisteuo

+- 2. saw- Gr. theoreo

+- a.
+Again we see religious faith demonstrated here.
 They saw and then believed.
-Biblical faith first believes based on hearing and then seeing. - 3. signs- Gr. semeion - a.
-It is not mentioned here what signs Jesus exhibited. - 4. did- Gr. poieo - 24.
-But Jesus did not commit Himself to them, because He knew all men, A. But Jesus did not commit Himself to them, - 1. commit- Gr. pisteuo- to entrust - a.
+Biblical faith first believes based upon hearing and then sees.

+- 3. signs- Gr. semeion

+- a.
+It is not mentioned here what signs Jesus showed.

+- 4. did- Gr. poieo

+24. But Jesus did not commit Himself to them, because He knew all men,

+- A. But Jesus did not commit Himself to them, - 1. commit- Gr. pisteuo- to entrust - a.
 We cannot safely entrust ourselves with unbelievers or carnal people.
 They are selfish by nature and will turn on you at any given moment.